jymcheong/mutateEXE/README.md

 # Problems Encountered
 [LIEF](https://lief.quarkslab.com) has some [parsing issue](https://github.com/endgameinc/gym-malware/issues/1) as eluded by Dr Hyrum.
 He shared that only some files are affected; those that are malformed to begin with, which can be common for malware samples.

-Somehow, **every EXE** I loaded into a byte-list will always fail to parse with **lief.PE.parse()** function.
+Somehow, **every EXE** I loaded into a byte-array will always fail to parse with **lief.PE.parse()** function.
 I tested in both OSX & Windows10 with native Bash integration.

 So I hacked his scripts to load via filename string, parsing sort-of work.
 Even after I gotten the script to parse, **ALL the rebuilt PEs will end up as "brick" files which cannot be executed**.